jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The story's hero is a regular person named Neo.
 Neo starts his adventure to heroism by asking and innocent question, "what is the Matrix?"

-This is a powerful question because if the rules are stacked against you, throw awaying ones beliefs, and rebuilding a new philosophy, is the only way regain the advantage.
+This is a powerful question because if the rules are stacked against you, throw awaying ones beliefs, and rebuilding a new philosophy, is the only way to gain an advantage.

-Neo's willingness to question reality eventually gets him recruited.
-Neo isn't alone.
-There are other untapped humans also rebelling against the machines.
+Neo's willingness to question reality eventually gets him recruited by few untapped humans also rebelling against the machines.

 Neo joins them.
 Soon he learns how to see through the dark majic of the matrix's illusions.
 Even better, Neo realizes the supposed unbreakable rules of the virtual world are fake.

-By ignoring the rules, Neo learns many new abilities like jumping high, moving fast, and soon even how to dodge bullets.
+By ignoring the rules, Neo learns many new abilities like matrial arts, moving fast, and soon even how to dodge bullets.

+<div style='position:relative; padding-bottom:calc(41.39% + 44px)'><iframe src='https://gfycat.com/ifr/CharmingSlimGannet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/keanu-reeves-gifs">from Keanu Reeves GIFs</a> <a href="https://gfycat.com/charmingslimgannet-keanu-reeves">via Gfycat</a></p>

+_Not too unlike us looking up instruction videos or user manuals on demand.
+And we've only just started the Internet Age.
+Credit: The Matrix._

 Neo soon gets noticed by the enforcers.
-The "Agents" who seek out rulebreakers and punish them with their powers of inhuman strength, speed, and loyalty of the people still stuck in the matrix.
+The "Agents" who seek out rulebreakers and punish them with their powers of inhuman strength, speed, and the loyalty of the people still stuck in the matrix.
 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because knowing the rules makes Agents powerful, but also limits them as well.
-Since, Neo is making a new way of life, and is free to expand his horizons.
-Neo becomes so free, he can fully "decode the Matrix".

-As Frederick Douglass would agree, freedom of thought is the greatest power of all.
+Because knowing the rules makes Agents powerful, but also limits them to a fake rulebook.
+Since, Neo is making a new way of life, he is free to expand his mind to endless horizons.
+Neo becomes so free, he can fully "decode the Matrix" and kill the agents, because as Frederick Douglass would agree, freedom of thought is the greatest power of all.

 After Neo defeats Agent Smith, he calls the machine's bosses and says: